Key Initiatives

 Sediment

-Region-wide sediment supply and distribution is frequently a limiting factor in habitat restoration, and these impacts will be exacerbated as sea levels rise.
+Region-wide sediment supply and distribution is frequently a limiting factor in habitat restoration.
 Current policies result in large quantities of clean, dredged sediment transported out of the estuary and dumped at a deep ocean “disposal” site.
 To address the projected sediment deficit in the Estuary beginning after 2030, studies have shown that we need to significantly increase the amount of sediment remaining in the system and used for beneficial purposes at restoration sites.

 Funding